Leakage of Dataset Properties in Multi-Party Machine Learning: Threat Model and Attack

 \section{Threat Model and Attack}

-The goal of the adversarial party $P_\adv$ is to learn population-level properties about the dataset of the other party in the multi-party machine learning setting.
-Since $P_\adv$ is one of the parties, it has black-box access to the joint model $f$ trained on the data of all the parties (i.e., $D_\victim$ and $D_\adv$).
-Given this query interface to $f$, the attacker wants to infer how sensitive attribute~$A$ is distributed in \victimW{} party's dataset~$D_\victim$.
+The goal of the adversarial party $P_\adv$ is to learn population-level properties about the rest of the dataset used in the multi-party machine learning setting (e.g., in the two-party setting this corresponds to learning properties of the other party's dataset).
+Since~$P_\adv$ is one of the parties, it has black-box access to the joint model~$f$ trained (e.g., via MPC) on the data of all the parties (i.e., $D_\victim$ and $D_\adv$).
+Given this query interface to~$f$, the attacker wants to infer how sensitive attribute~$A$ is distributed in \victimW{} parties' dataset~$D_\victim$.
 Throughout the paper, we use attribute and feature interchangeably.

 We model dataset property leakage as follows.
 Let ~$\mathbf{a_\victim}$ denote attribute values of $A$ for all records in~$D_\victim$ (for example, if the sensitive attribute is gender, then $\mathbf{a_\victim}$ is a vector of gender values of all records in $P_\victim$ data).
 We define $p(\mathbf{a_\victim})$ to be the property or information about $\mathbf{a_\victim}$ that the adversary is trying to infer.
-For example, the property could be related to determining whether there is a higher presence of female than male patients in the dataset $D_\victim$ or learn the exact ratio of male to female patients.
+For example, the property could be related to determining whether there is a higher presence of female patients in the dataset $D_\victim$ or learn the exact ratio of female patients.